shivdaud2000-del/SQL-Based-Healthcare-Management-System/README.md

-# 🏥 SQL-Based Healthcare Management System using MySQL
+# 🏥 SQL-Based Healthcare Management System

 ## 📌 Project Overview
 The Healthcare Management System is a SQL-based database project designed to efficiently manage hospital operations and healthcare records.
 The system organizes and analyzes data related to patients, doctors, appointments, treatments, and billing using MySQL.